 Scenario 2) Reps take place daily, intent is very high, but the technique is not correct.

 Scenario 3) Intent is through the roof, technique is spot on, repetitions are not there.

 Neither of these scenarios are effective.
 Something is lacking in each one.
 Consider how this relates to traditional fall ball.

-We believe technique is spot on at WBI - always learning and bringing new, cutting edge information to the table too.
+We believe technique is spot on at WBI - always learning and bringing new, cutting edge information to the table.
 That's because I've surrounded myself with some of the brightest minds in the game.
 I give them all the credit.
-You see, it's all about information, information, information - having the right information is key - not that we played.
-We all played the game at a high level - so.
-Playing college or pro ball does not hold value if the information is lacking.
+You see, it's all about information, information, information - having the right information is key.

 We also understand how to train at WBI.
-With that said, the kids have to put in the work.
+Kids have to put in the work.
 It's not like a can of beans that you can just purchase off the shelf.
 It's not instant gratification.
+Patience is required.
 Goals and training MUST match.
 In general, kids need more training repetitions.
-They are not getting enough reps, but then expected to make adjustments.
+They are not getting enough reps in our current baseball culture, but are expected to make adjustments.

-Repetitions and personal development will highlight this program.
+Repetition and Personal Development will highlight this program.